 This is a small selection of photographs of Great Central Railway structures south of Nottingham Victoria after closure and during demolition.

-Unfortunately, I missed out on the demolition of Nottingham Victoria station, which occurred in the late 1960s.
+Unfortunately, I missed out on recording the demolition of Nottingham Victoria station, which occurred in the late 1960s.

 This page is arranged north to south.